vhscom/after-dark/README.md

 ## Getting Started

-[Install Hugo](https://gohugo.io/#action) and [elinks](http://elinks.or.cz/) on your machine.
-Instructions for [Homebrew](https://brew.sh/) on macOS:
+[Install Hugo](https://gohugo.io/#action) and, optionally, [elinks](http://elinks.or.cz/) on your machine.
+Instructions for installing both using [Homebrew](https://brew.sh/) on macOS:

 ```shell
 brew install hugo elinks
 ```

-Then just paste this into a terminal and press <kbd>Enter</kbd>:
+Then run the install script located in `bin/install.sh`, or just paste this into a terminal and press <kbd>Enter</kbd>:

 ```shell
 curl -s https://raw.githubusercontent.com/vhs/after-dark/master/bin/install.sh | sh
 ```

-Depending on connection speed, installation should complete within a matter of seconds.
-When finished you will be prompted with next steps.
+Depending on your connection speed, installation should complete in a matter of seconds.
+Once complete, you will have a fully-configured Hugo site running After Dark.
+View it in a browser for suggested next steps, or start customizing it using the customization settings below.

 ## Customizing